irhimel/zatca-invoice-creator/MACOS_INSTALLATION_GUIDE.md

 - ✅ **Enterprise features** - Client management, quotes, exports
 - ✅ **Data security** - Encrypted storage and transmission

-**🚀 Deploy with confidence - your Saudi Arabian business is ready for ZATCA compliance on Mac!**
+### 🚀 Deploy with confidence - your Saudi Arabian business is ready for ZATCA compliance on Mac

 ---